 The kitchen is the heart of the home.
 This sentiment rings as true today as it did so many years ago.
 Kitchens are a home base for cooking, eating, socializing, and daily family rituals.
-They are also one of the most desirable rooms to remodel — both for homeowners looking to improve the usability of their current space as well as those considering listing in the near future.
+They are also one of the most desirable rooms to remodel — both for homeowners looking to improve the usability of their current space as well as those with selling in mind.

 SEE ALSO: 4 Tips to Sell Your House Fast

-Consider all the different ways you will be using the room and try to anticipate your various needs for each.
-For instance, if you typically have little helpers when working, consider adding an overhang to your kitchen island or breakfast bar with a spot for barstools.
+For instance, if you typically have little helpers when cooking, consider adding an overhang to your kitchen island or breakfast bar with a spot for barstools.
 If you like to bake, ensure you have a large enough area of counter space for cutting out cookies or kneading bread dough.

 Planning a budget for your kitchen remodel will largely depend on the extent of your project.
 Are you preparing for a complete “gut job” or are you looking to make small improvements to the style or function?
 Will you be adding or replacing windows and doors?
 Will you change the layout of the kitchen, necessitating movements in plumbing?